COMPARE

 - No document processing.
 ARGUS requires manual data entry.
 Every lease, every rent escalation, every expense recovery is typed in by hand from the source documents.

-- Limited deal types.
-ARGUS excels at lease-level DCF for stabilized assets.
-It doesn't model development pro formas, waterfall distributions, LIHTC basis calculations, or construction draws.
+- Limited deal types in Enterprise.
+ARGUS Enterprise excels at lease-level DCF for stabilized assets, but it doesn't model waterfall distributions, LIHTC basis calculations, opportunity zone structures, or 1031 exchanges.
+ARGUS Developer covers construction draws as a separate product under a separate license.

 - No AI capabilities.
 In a landscape where AI tools can extract data from documents and generate models in seconds, ARGUS remains a manual-entry desktop application.